guiparmezani/education-one/wp-content/plugins/wp-staging/readme.txt

 Both tools are excellent cooperating each other.

 <h3>What are the benefits compared to a plugin like Duplicator?</h3>
-I really the Duplicator plugin.
+I really like the Duplicator plugin.
 It is a great tool for migrating from a development site to production one or from production site to development one and a good tool to create a backup of your WordPress website.
 The downside is that before you can even create an export or backup file with Duplicator a lot of adjustments, manually interventions and requirements are needed before you can start the backup process.
 Duplicator also needs some skills to be able to create a backup and development/staging site, where WP STAGING does not need more than a click from you.
 Duplicator is best placed to be a tool for first-time creation of your production site.
 This is something where it is very handy and powerful.